 How to Get Legal Psychedelics in Colorado

-The first way citizens can access psychedelics, only psilocybin at this point, is through a licensed healing center.
-The healing center can sell and administer the substances while a person is at the facility.
+The first way people can access psychedelics – only magic mushrooms starting in 2024 – is through a licensed healing center.
+By definition, the healing center can sell and administer the substances while a person is at the facility.
 Through an appointment, people can take psychedelics while in a supervised setting.
 The healing centers cannot sell the psychedelic substance for personal use outside the center; they can only provide services in-house.
 Currently, counties and cities within the State of Colorado cannot opt-out as many counties did in Oregon in 2022.
 Still, they will be able to set policies and rules about where healing centers can open and dictate their hours of operation.

 Colorado residents age 21 or older can also grow, possess, and share these specific psychedelic substances for personal use.
-They cannot sell psychedelic substances for personal or commercial use.
-Citizens will not need a doctor’s approval to grow or take their own psychedelics.
-Essentially, this means that adults over 21 could grow mushrooms containing psilocybin or psilocin and then possess and personally use them.
+The Proposition also forbids the sale of psychedelic substances for personal or commercial use.
+Citizens don’t need a doctor’s approval to grow or take their own psychedelic plants and fungi.
+Essentially, this means that any adult over the age of 21 can grow mushrooms containing psilocybin or psilocin, possess them, and benefit from their personal use.
+It is important to note that psychedelics are complex molecules that have myriad safety considerations and it’s a wise practice to learn about Harm Reduction, whether you have experience with psychedelics, or if you’re new to them.

 Follow your Curiosity